dwwdaa/Weather_bot/README.md

 1. A Telegram account.
 2. Access to the Telegram platform (via a mobile app or web browser).
 3. A token for the Telegram Bot API, which you can obtain by creating a bot on [BotFather](https://core.telegram.org/bots#botfather).
+4. A token for the OWM API, which you can obtain from official web-site of [openweathermap](https://openweathermap.org/api).

 ### Installation